 - Non-alcohol related reasons for appearing impaired

 There are two primary ways your Virginia DUI defense lawyer can challenge the prosecutor's evidence in a criminal court case.
-This includes filing pre-trial motions to keep improper evidence out of court and by presenting their case to the judge or jury.
+In certain cases, this includes filing pre-trial motions to keep improper evidence out of court and by presenting their case to the judge or jury.

 A motion to suppress is a request to exclude certain evidence from trial.
 If the motion is successful, a judge will not consider this evidence against the defendant or in a jury trial, the jury may never even see the evidence.
 In some cases, when the prosecutor's evidence is suppressed, they may have no case to prosecute and the charges will be dropped.
 When this happens, the defendant can win without even going to trial.